Hiking Golden Ears Provincial Park - panoramic view

 Description

-Golden Ears Provincial Park covers 62,000 hectares of rugged Coast Mountains wilderness, sitting close enough to Vancouver to make it a weekend destination yet wild enough to feel genuinely remote once you're a few kilometers up the trail.
-The terrain here runs the full spectrum—dense old-growth valleys, rushing creek corridors, subalpine meadows, and exposed granite ridgelines—which is exactly why it draws everyone from families looking for a waterfall walk to experienced hikers chasing a serious summit.
+Golden Ears Provincial Park covers 62,000 hectares of rugged Coast Mountains wilderness, sitting close enough to Vancouver to make it a weekend destination but wild enough to feel genuinely remote once you're past the trailhead.
+The terrain here runs the full spectrum—dense old-growth valleys, rushing creek corridors, subalpine meadows, and exposed granite ridges that demand respect.
+It's one of those parks where you can bring the whole family on a Sunday morning walk or commit to a serious summit push that will test your fitness and your gear.

 The Golden Ears Summit Trail

-The park's signature route is the Golden Ears Summit Trail, a 24-kilometer round trip that climbs 1,500 meters over roughly 10.5 hours.
-That combination of distance, elevation gain, and technical terrain puts it firmly in the hard category, and it earns that rating honestly.
+The park's signature route is the Golden Ears Summit Trail, a 24-kilometer round trip that gains 1,500 meters of elevation and takes most hikers around 10.5 hours to complete.
+That combination of distance, vertical gain, and technical terrain puts it firmly in the hard category—this isn't a trail to attempt casually or without preparation.

 Lower Falls Trail